Assessment and Grading Policy

 An inadequate level of expertise/competence in demonstrating understanding of the topic, comprehension of the concepts involved, and practical and/or presentation skills.

-The Table of Expected Distribution of Grades shall be a guide only to query unusual patterns of marking, and not an imposition upon the marker to conform.
 Different groups of students and units of study requiring different learning outcomes shall be expected to result in different grade distributions.

 Lecturers involved in marking and assessment tasks shall be responsible to ensure that rapid and helpful feedback is provided to the students.